thechrislewis/Adventure-Game/README.md

 The purpose of this game is to teach 7 to 11 yr olds coding a game in python.
 It is structured to provide an incrementally complex game tutorial.

+You will learn all about:
+   - lists.
+Adding and dropping items from the inventory
+   - dictionaries.
+Storing and retrieving information about the rooms
+   - processing user input.
+Normalising text to a signle standard format. e.g. UPPERCASE, lowercase, Titlecase

 ## Features
 - **Exploration**: Move through different rooms using `Go North`, `Go South`, etc.
 - **Dark Rooms**: Some rooms are too dark to see without a `Lantern`.